Charcoal vs. Gas Grilling: Which Is Healthier?

 If you run to the store to get charcoal, you’re most likely bringing home charcoal briquettes.
 These are the uniform nuggets that produce a long-burning and relatively even heat.
 They’re also usually the cheaper option for many outdoor grillers.
 While many enjoy charcoal grilling because it seems more “natural”, charcoal briquettes are a less natural type of charcoal as they’re packed with wood and filled with binders

 Hardwood lump coal is another option, and is said to have an even richer flavor.
-These coals are made by slowly burning wood in an oxygen-free environment until it’s natural moisture is removed.
+These coals are made by slowly burning wood in an oxygen-free environment until its natural moisture is removed.
 On the grill, they burn hotter and faster than briquettes so you need to be more careful when using them to ensure your food is cooked evenly and thoroughly.
 Luckily, they respond quickly to changes in oxygen levels, so if your grill has vents, you have a lot of ability to manage their temperature.

 You can even find hardwood lump coals with added flavor like applewood, pecan, and mesquite.
 While both types of charcoal carry the same health risks, these coals won’t have fillers and binding agents and as a result the more natural choice.